railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_menu.rst

 The administrator can change both the welcome page and the main menu page individually for each user of the system, and can adapt Open ERP to each role in the company to best fit the needs of everyone.

-To make modifications for a particular user, edit the user configuration again in  *Administration > Users > Users* .
+To make modifications for a particular user, edit the user configuration again in  :menuselection:`Administration --> Users --> Users`.
 Open the form for a particular user, and select different menu entries for the two fields  *Home Action*  and  *Menu Action* .

 .. figure::  images/new_home.png
    :align: center